Research Data Management and Sharing

 ¤.
 What kinds of data - survey, interview, observation, machine or instrument collected, physical samples, models, etc. - are you collecting?

 ¤.
-How will you collect, and how often will it change?
+Describe how you will collect, and how often it will change.

 ¤.
 How much data and at what growth rate?
-Consider the number and size of files, the total size of all stored in one computer folder.
+Consider the number and size of files, as well as the total size of all files stored in one computer folder.

 ¤.
 Will it be reproducible?
 What standards and methodologies will you use?